ShreyasK412/chp-traffic-visualization/README.md

 # CHP Traffic Incident Visualization

 This project scrapes traffic incident data from the California Highway Patrol (CHP) website and creates an interactive visualization using Folium.
 The visualization shows traffic incidents across all of California, with color-coded markers and a heatmap layer to highlight incident density.
+The project also includes machine learning models to predict incident types based on various features.

 ## Features